dirac-institute/zads-terraform/documentation/connection-checklist.md

 % Auto-selecting Consumer mode (use -P or -C to override) 210MiB [7.52MiB/s] [5.99MiB/s]
 ```
 (we're aiming for 1MByte/sec, sustained).

-Note: IPv6 is turned on and should work; if you're having issues
+Note: IPv6 connectivity is turned on and should work.
+If you're having issues  (e.g., your networking is
-(e.g., your networking is misconfigured and your host attempts to go over IPv6 though it can't), add
+misconfigured and your host attempts to go over IPv6 though it can't, or your IPv6 address
-`-X broker.address.family=v4` option to the `kafkacat` command line.
+hasn't been whitelisted), add `-X broker.address.family=v4` option to the `kafkacat` command line
+to force IPv4.

 ## Consuming with ZTF's demo client